 Bloomfield Hills is a very small city located in the state of Michigan.
 With a population of 4,431 people and 12 constituent neighborhoods, Bloomfield Hills is the 210th largest community in Michigan.

 Bloomfield Hills home prices are not only among the most expensive in Michigan, but Bloomfield Hills real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 12.20% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.04% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bloomfield Hills is a somewhat ethnically-diverse city.
 The people who call Bloomfield Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomfield Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Bloomfield Hills include English, Irish, Polish, and Italian.
+Important ancestries of people in Bloomfield Hills include Irish, German, English, Other Arab, and Polish.

 The most common language spoken in Bloomfield Hills is English.
-Other important languages spoken here include Arabic and German.
+Other important languages spoken here include Arabic and Langs. of India.